 On 22 January 1879, during the Zulu War, most of the companies of the 1st Battalion were at Isandhlwana where they were overwhelmed by the Zulus.
 Following on from their success at Isandhlwana, the Zulus attacked Rorkes Drift where there was only one company of the 2nd/24th Foot.
 The Zulus were unable to take the post despite their numbers and retreated.
 In 1880, in recognition of these actions, Queen Victoria placed a wreath of immortelles round the staff of the Queen's Colour.

-Under the Cardwell Reforms of 1881, the regimental title changed to The South Wales Borderers.
+Under the Cardwell Reforms of 1881, the 24th (2nd Warwickshire ) Regiment became The 1st Battalion The South Wales Borderers.

 1801 1st/24th (2nd Warwickshire)